annytab/a-webshop-client-api/README.md

-a-webshop-client-api
+a-webshop-client-api (A Name Not Yet Taken AB)
 ====================

 A client API in ASP.NET and C# that can be used to interact with a-webshop.
 You can use this client API to create applications in ASP.NET that interacts with a-webshop.

-The documentation for the API is under development, more information will come later.
+Documentation (English): <a href="http://www.a-webshop.com/home/category/web-api-reference">Web API reference</a>
+Documentation (Swedish): <a href="http://www.a-webshop.se/home/category/webb-api-referens">Webb-API-referens</a>

 This client API is available as a NuGet package: <a href="https://www.nuget.org/packages/AnnytabWebshopClientAPI/">a-webshop-client-api (NuGet Gallery)</a>